 If you would like your resume to be seen by employers, activate your Handshake account and upload your resume to your profile.
 If you mark your resume as public, employers will be able to see your resume as they search for candidates.

 It is extremely important to keep your resume up to date.
-If you need assistance with your resume please see a stop-in counselor during stop-in counseling hours.
+If you need assistance with your resume please see a counselor during Online counseling hours.

 Go to Handshake.

 5. What types of workshops does Career Services offer?

 Each semester, Career Services hosts a variety of career-related presentations and information sessions for students and alumni.

 - Career Decisions